Nicola Bombacci

 Nicola Bombacci (24 October 1879 – 28 April 1945) was an Italian Marxist revolutionary and later a fascist politician.
 He began in the Italian Socialist Party as an opponent of the reformist wing and became a founding member of the Communist Party of Italy in 1921, sitting on the fifteen-man Central Committee.
+In his career within the left-wing, he was often called Il Lenin di Romagna (Romagna's Lenin).
 During the latter part of his life, particularly during the Second World War, Bombacci allied with Benito Mussolini and the Italian Social Republic against the Allied invasion of Italy.
 He met his death after being shot by communist partisans and his body was subsequently strung up in Piazzale Loreto.

 Biography

 Italian Socialist Party

 Nicola Bombacci was born near Forlì on 24 October 1879.
 During his adolescence he joined the Italian Socialist Party (PSI), of which he became suddenly a national leader at the head of the revolutionary wing, known as Massimalisti; other notable members of this far-left wing were Benito Mussolini, who also hailed from the countryside surrounding Forli, and Costantino Lazzari.
 In 1919 Bombacci became the Secretary of the PSI and in the general election in the same year he led the socialists to their best result ever; the PSI won the election with 32.3% of the vote and became the first party by votes and seats.
 The following year, Bombacci resigned as Secretary of the PSI, due to some tensions with the right-wing of the party led by Filippo Turati.